alankent/htc-vive-midi/README.md

 control left/right hand positions.

 Could use rotation of the controller to show palm of hand / back of hand in artwork, to get the hands to look more natural.
+At present, same hand rotates 360 degress, which frankly looks strange (you cannot physically do it).
+Need to flip to a different hand position at a certain angle.

 This code is currently experimental - use at own risk.